 Some video inputs will have accompanying audio inputs (stereo).
-Audio output from the video switch/matrix is routed to the associated program audio system and should follow the video shown on the video projector/flat panel monitor.
+Audio output from the video switch/matrix is routed to the associated program audio system and should follow the video shown on the (Video System Requirements continued)

+video projector/flat panel monitor.
 The switch/matrix should have a mute function for audio and video outputs.